-53 Business and Biodiversity Offsets Programme (BBOP).
+Source: Business and Biodiversity Offsets Programme (BBOP).
 2012.
-Biodiversity Offset Design Handbook-Updated. p.4.
+Biodiversity Offset Design Handbook-Updated. p.
+4.

-- 85. It is important to remember that impacts on No Go areas may be indirect as well.
-An example of this historically has been the construction of dams along the Zambezi River.
-Dam construction moderated the river's annual flood cycle, impacting negatively on prawn reproduction by reducing freshwater flow at a key moment in the life cycle, and also reducing the flooding to the Marromeu Reserve, causing it to shrink in size annually and allow easier penetration of poachers into the interior swamps.
-It also increased risks to human settlement.
-This is because dam managers retain water in the early part of the rainy season to make sure that the dam will actually fill.
-In years with late rain, the dams get too full and water is released causing late season flooding downstream.
-Indirect effects of this kind could also affect "No Go" areas (and natural and critical habitat for that matter), and so indirect impacts must also be accounted for. - 86.
 Following the Mitigation Hierarchy.
 If it is determined that a project will not affect no-go areas or otherwise cause residual damage to biodiversity that could not feasibly be offset, the next obligation for the project developer is to follow the mitigation hierarchy.
-Only after all appropriate measures for avoidance, minimizing, and restoration have been applied should an offset be considered to compensate for residual adverse impacts. - 87.
+Only after all appropriate measures for avoidance, minimizing, and restoration have been applied should an offset be considered to compensate for residual adverse impacts.

 Determining whether Natural or Critical Habitats would be Affected.
-As mentioned earlier, BIOFUND is currently undertaking an attempt to map the country's biodiversity using available data.
+As mentioned earlier,

+BIOFUND is currently undertaking an attempt to map the country's biodiversity using available data.
 While the initial goal was to classify the entire country according to the IFC classifications of Modified, Natural and Critical habitats, the process demonstrated the difficulty in so doing for reasons also mentioned earlier.
 It has, however, produced maps highlighting some of the most important biodiversity areas in the country.
 Soon to be made available online, it should be seen as a kind of initial filter for both project proponents and their more distant financial backers to see how their concessions or proposed project areas overlap these zones.
 It will also serve to alert government and peer reviewers.
-This will not, however, reduce the requirement on projects working in areas outside those identified, which will still need to perform detailed EIAs, including a close local examination of potential Critical and/or Natural Habitats.
-The Integrated Biodiversity assessment Tool (IBAT), a joint initiative of several organizations such as BirdLife International, IUCN and UNEP, can be used for such screening, and so can be a good starting point for the development of national standards and tools. - 88.
+This will not, however, reduce the requirement on projects working in areas outside those identified, which will still need to perform detailed EIAs, including a close local examination of potential Critical and/ or Natural Habitats.
+The Integrated Biodiversity Assessment Tool (IBAT), a joint initiative of several organizations such as BirdLife International, IUCN and UNEP, can be used for such screening, and so may be a good starting point for the development of national standards and tools.

 Selecting the Right Offset Location.
 Most biodiversity offsets in Mozambique should appropriately be located within existing Conservation Areas.
 The project proponent should be responsible for proposing an offset site within the existing conservation area network, chosen in dialogue with ANAC (ANAC is currently overseen by MITADER, so the whole process remains within one Ministry).
-In those cases where the specific biodiversity impacted might not be adequately (or at all) represented within the existing CA network, the project proponent first must make the case that this is actually so within the EIA and Biodiversity Offset Management Plan, and then propose an alternative site.
+In those cases where the specific biodiversity impacted might not be adequately (or at all) represented within the existing PA network, the project proponent first must make the case that this is actually so within the EIA and Biodiversity Offset Management Plan, and then propose an alternative site.
 The site selected must be approved by MITADER as well as peer reviewers.